List of South Africa One Day International cricket records: Winning every match in a series

 In a bilateral series winning all matches is referred to as whitewash.
 The first such event occurred when West Indies toured England in 1976.
 South Africa have recorded 20 such series victories, the highest ever in ODI history (shared with Pakistan).

 Losing every match in a series

-South Africa has also suffered such whitewash two times.
+South Africa has also suffered such whitewash three times.

 Team scoring records

 Most runs in an innings

 The highest innings total scored in ODIs came in the match between England and Australia in June 2018.
 Playing in the third ODI at Trent Bridge in Nottingham, the hosts posted a total of 481/6.
 The second ODI against West Indies in January 2015 saw South Africa set their highest innings total of 439/2.
 South Africa are the only team to have recorded more than 400 runs in an innings on six occasions.
+South Africa also posted the highest total (428) in the history of Cricket World Cup on 7 October 2023 against Sri Lanka at the Arun Jaitley Cricket Stadium, Delhi.

 Fewest runs in an innings

 The lowest innings total scored in ODIs has been scored twice.
 Zimbabwe were dismissed for 35 by Sri Lanka during the third ODI in Sri Lanka's tour of Zimbabwe in April 2004 and USA were dismissed for same score by Nepal in the sixth ODI of the 2020 ICC Cricket World League 2 in Nepal in February 2020.
 The lowest score in ODI history for South Africa is 69 scored against Australia in the 1993 ODI Series against Australia at Sydney Cricket Ground, Sydney.